dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 referred to as **Fin**.
 Fin operates precisely as you might expect and is quite possibly the simplest way to embed BFT (Byzantine Fault Tolerant) Consensus in a DAG.
+It is also extremely efficient: when the network in stable, it requires only two network latencies to reach consensus on all the transactions that have accumulated in the DAG.

-It is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.
+Fin is meant for pedagogical purposes, not as a full-fledged BFT Consensus system design.
 The main takeaway from Fin is that by separating reliable transaction dissemination from Consensus, BFT Consensus based on a DAG can be made simple and highly performant at the same time.